Protect the protectors: Wellness strategies for content moderators

 Physical health is important too, so consider perks like gym memberships, yoga, meditation and other fitness activities designed with health in mind.
 Establishing an alliance with clinics, doctors, nutritionists, meditation therapists, and of course mental health experts like clinical counselors and psychologists is key.

 Companies can also support and improve employee well-being and engagement with regular social activities, team celebrations, community giving days and sports leagues.
 Even activities that take place outside of work, like book clubs or personal finance workshops, can keep your team feeling healthy and contribute to their overall well-being.

 Taking proactive and preventative measures to protect the health and well-being of your digital first responders must be a top priority when designing your overall content moderation strategy.
 Part of this approach includes making wellness a key pillar of your overall company culture.

 To convey to your team that well-being and mental health matters and is a true priority in your workplace culture, brands should integrate and promote well-being initiatives throughout the employee journey, starting at the recruitment phase through to onboarding, training and beyond.
 It’s crucial that your team members know that support and resources are available to them whenever and wherever needed, and that well-being is fully integrated into daily activities and conversations.

 Content moderation is a critical component of customer experience in today’s digital world, but it can’t be done accurately and effectively without humans.
 It’s up to companies and employers to provide the end-to-end health and wellness support that’s needed to protect their teams and keep them engaged.

-This article is part of a five-part series on content moderation.
-Check out our other articles on the evolving nature of digital content, the increasing sophistication of AI, content moderation regulations and what's next for content moderation.
+This article is part of a four-part series on content moderation.
+Check out our other articles on the evolving nature of digital content, the increasing sophistication of AI and content moderation regulations.